apache/echarts-doc/en/option/series/graph.md

     prefix="####"
 )}}
 ##### curveness(number) = 0
-the curveness od edge，supporting values from 0 to 1.
+the curveness od edge, supporting values from 0 to 1.
 The curveness would be larger as the value becomes lager.
 #### emphasis(Object)
 {{ use:partial-line-style(
     prefix="####"